 In January 2019, Alstom bought the remaining 49% of NTL Holding.
 This holding was created in 2012 jointly with Bpifrance to acquire the "Translohr" tramway on tires.
 Henceforth, Alstom owns 100% of the company and the consolidation method has been changed accordingly from equity to full consolidation.
-No significant impacts are expected in the group financial statement in the frame of this acquisition.
+The price allocation is now fully completed and generated no significant impact.